 All that we are arises with our thoughts.

 We have no direct contact with anything outside the surface of our body.
 Whatever is “out there” activates the sensory organs---from those signals the mind constructs our marvelous world.

 The Darwinian process pretty much guarantees there really is something “out there” we label “rug” and “tree” and “me”.
 Otherwise our ancestors would have died out long ago and you would not be reading this sentence.
 But, we can only be aware of those aspects of whatever is “there” that activate our nervous system processed by our brain.

 We are curious and creative creatures and have developed mechanical devices that provide additional information about the nature of Reality.
 We must use metaphors to encode such information.
-And as always, the metaphors must be derived from on our senses and brain structures.
+And as always, the metaphors are based on information from our senses and brain structures.

-The atom used to be pictured as particles circling a central bit of matter, just like planets circling a sun.
-Some scientists now prefer the wave metaphor, based on natural phenomena such as the back and forth flow of the sea against the coastline.
+The atom used to be pictured as particles circling a central bit of matter---like planets circling a sun.
+Some scientists now prefer the wave metaphor---based on natural phenomena such as the back and forth flow of the sea against the coastline.

 All science is metaphor